-All live classes must be recorded and links must be available upon request. the link must be posted to the appropriate section of the class page in the LMS prior to the end of the day.
+All live classes must be recorded, and the link must be posted to the appropriate section of the class page in the LMS before the end of the day.
 This helps to maintain teacher and student safety and serves as a resource for students who missed the class or would like to review the content.